bethanyalicehall/routes-of-europe-MS1/testing.md

 ## Performance testing
 I utilised the [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) performance testing software.
 - The results of the lighthouse testing can be seen below for each page.
-- On the first round of testing, the performace was quite low due to image size and bootstrap stylesheets slowing down the first paint of the page.
+- On the first round of testing, the performance was quite low due to image size and bootstrap stylesheets slowing down the first paint of the page.
 - I reduced the size of the images and used [Tinypng](https://tinypng.com/) to compress the images.
 As you can see below, the doing this increased the performance significantly.
-- The accessibility is good although not 100%, this wil be looked into in more detail in the next section.
+- The accessibility is good although not 100%, this will be looked into in more detail in the next section.
-- The search engine optimisation is good but slightly low due to the link to bring the user back up to the top of the page being unrawlable.
+- The search engine optimisation is good but slightly low due to the link to bring the user back up to the top of the page being uncrawlable.
 ### Home page
 ![Screenshot of Lighthouse testing for home page](readme-img/home1.png)
 ![Screenshot of Lighthouse testing for home page](readme-img/2home.png)